docker/docs/datacenter/ucp/2.2/guides/admin/configure/store-logs-in-an-external-system.md

 When deployed in a production environment, you should secure your ELK stack.
-UCP does not do this itself, but there are a number of 3rd party options that can accomplish this (e.g. Shield plug-in for Kibana)
+UCP does not do this itself, but there are a number of 3rd party options that can accomplish this, like the Shield plug-in for Kibana.

 ## Where to go next